Thomas Hatch

-John Thomas Hatch (born September 29, 1994) is an American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
+John Thomas Hatch (born September 29, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Pittsburgh Pirates, Kansas City Royals, and Minnesota Twins, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.

 Career

-Amateur
+Amateur career

 Hatch attended Jenks High School in Jenks, Oklahoma.
-As a junior, he went 7–2 with a 1.60 ERA.
+As a junior, he had a win–loss record of 7–2 with a 1.60 earned run average (ERA).
 He was not drafted out of high school in the 2013 MLB draft, and he enrolled at Oklahoma State University and pitched for the Oklahoma State Cowboys.
 He pursued a degree in accounting.
 In 2014, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 He did not pitch in 2015 due to a sprained ulnar collateral ligament of the elbow, which did not require surgery.
 He pitched extensively in 2016, as Oklahoma State reached the 2016 College World Series.
 In 2016, his junior year, Hatch went 9–3 with a 2.14 ERA in 19 starts, winning the Big 12 Conference Baseball Pitcher of the Year Award.

 Chicago Cubs

-Hatch was drafted by the Chicago Cubs in the third round, with the 104th overall selection, of the 2016 MLB draft.
+The Chicago Cubs selected Hatch in the third round, with the 104th overall selection, of the 2016 MLB draft.
 He signed with the Cubs, receiving a $573,900 signing bonus.
 He did not pitch in 2016 after signing.
 He made his professional debut in 2017 with the Myrtle Beach Pelicans of the Class A-Advanced Carolina League, posting a 5–11 record with a 4.04 ERA in 26 starts.

-Hatch spent the 2018 season with the Tennessee Smokies of the Class AA Southern League, earning Southern League All-Star honors and compiling an 8-6 record with a 3.82 ERA in 26 starts.
+Hatch spent the 2018 season with the Tennessee Smokies of the Class AA Southern League, earning Southern League All-Star honors and compiling an 8–6 record with a 3.82 ERA in 26 starts.
 He returned to Tennessee to start the 2019 season.